Loop group methods for the non-abelian Hodge correspondence on a 4-punctured sphere: Constructing real holomorphic sections

 which again gives $\wtcv{x}_{k,-1}=0$ for all $k$ contradicting Equation \eqref{eq:wtcvxmodule}. \end{proof}

-\begin{remark} The constructed twistor lines are uniquely determined by the residue $A_1(t, \lambda)$ at $z= p$ of the DPW potential $\eta_t$.
+\begin{remark} The constructed real holomorphic sections are uniquely determined by the residue $A_1(t, \lambda)$ at $z= p$ of the potential $\eta_t$ (when fixing the sign in \eqref{eq:rho0}).
 The deformation of $A= A_1$ in the parameter $t$ can in fact be expressed by a Lax pair type equation